 As an example, I would like to look at an integration of R and Excel.
-The work done by Erich Neuwirth to integrate R's COM servers into Microsoft Excel's user interface (see [1]) clearly shows the right direction for integration.
+The work done to integrate R's COM servers into Microsoft Excel's user interface (see Baier and Neuwirth (2001)) clearly shows the right direction for integration.
 The same is currently work in progress for the R side, where an Excel-specific package is created, providing high-level functionality to access Excel.
-The interface rcom currently provides is not as user-friendly as an R-Excel interfaces should be.
+The interface rcom currently provides is not as user-friendly as an R-Excel interface should be.